Variational phylogenetic inference with products over bipartitions: Introduction

 \section{Introduction}

 The goal of Bayesian phylogenetics is to infer the genealogy of a collection of taxa given a genetic model and aligned sequence data.
 Phylogenetics is used in fields such as epidemiology \citep{Li:2020}, linguistics \citep{List:2014}, and ecology \citep{Godoy:2018}.
 Bayesian phylogenetic inference quantifies uncertainty and integrates over phylogenetic tree structures within a phylogenetic model \citep{Zhang:2019}.
 Most Bayesian phylogenetic inference is performed using Markov chain Monte Carlo (MCMC) methods with candidate trees iteratively proposed and either accepted or rejected based on their consistency with the observed data.
-However, MCMC methods can struggle because the number of possible trees grows super-exponentially in the number of taxa and posterior distributions on trees are highly multi-modal.
+However, MCMC methods can struggle because the number of possible trees grows super-exponentially in the number of taxa and posteriors on trees are highly multi-modal.

-One alternative to MCMC is variational inference, in which the posterior distribution over phylogenetic tree structures is approximated using a variational distribution that minimizes some distance metric to the true posterior distribution.
-While variational inference over combinatorial spaces is also known to be difficult due to the complexity of the constraints on the support \citep{Bouchard:2010, Linderman:2018}, there have been several recent advances in variational inference over phylogenetic trees that are tractable. \citet{Zhang:2018} represented phylogenetic trees as Bayesian networks using \textit{subsplit Bayesian networks} (SBNs), and later used SBNs perform variational Bayesian phylogenetic inference on unrooted trees \citep{Zhang:2019}.
+One alternative to MCMC is variational inference (VI), in which the posterior distribution over phylogenetic tree structures is approximated using a variational distribution that minimizes some distance metric to the true posterior distribution.
+While VI over combinatorial spaces is also known to be difficult due to the complexity of the constraints on the support \citep{Bouchard:2010, Linderman:2018}, there have been several recent advances in VI over phylogenetic trees that are tractable. \citet{Zhang:2018} represented phylogenetic trees as Bayesian networks using \textit{subsplit Bayesian networks} (SBNs), and later used SBNs to perform variational Bayesian phylogenetic inference on unrooted trees \citep{Zhang:2019}.
 This approach has spawned many methodological advancements.
 To improve the distribution for branch lengths, \citet{Zhang:2020} used normalizing flows, \citet{Molen:2024} used mixtures, and \citet{Xie:2024} used semi-implicit branch length distributions.
 To improve the variational family over tree topologies, \citet{Zhang:2023} used graph neural networks to learn topological features.
-However, the number of parameters within an SBN grows exponentially with the number of taxa, so MCMC chains must be used to find the most likely tree structures.
-To avoid this issue, other recent VI approaches sample tree topologies without the use of SBNs.
-For example, \citet{Koptagel:2022} use a gradient-free variational inference approach and directly sample from the \citet{Jukes:1969} model, while \citet{Mimori:2023} use a distance-based metric in hyperbolic space to construct unrooted phylogenetic trees.
-Further, \citet{Zhou:2024} introduce PhylogGFN, a phylogenetic variational inference technique based on reinforcement learning and generative flow networks \citep{Bengio:2023}.